angular/components/src/lib/tabs/OVERVIEW.md

 </md-tab-group>
 ```

-For more complex labels, add a template inside the `md-tab` with the `md-tab-label` directive.
+For more complex labels, add a template with the `md-tab-label` directive inside the `md-tab`.

 ```html
 <md-tab-group>